 - the ability to demonstrate higher level thinking skills while at the same time encouraging the use of such skills.
 Higher level thinking typically includes both critical thinking and problem solving.
 Some of these skills include determining cause and effect, comparing and contrasting, categorizing, drawing conclusions, synthesizing information from a variety of sources.
 The goal is to help students think and participate in our information-rich, ever-changing world rather than just view it as an outsider.
 An example might be: Based on what you have learned about classroom management, what will your first day as a classroom teacher look like?
 Next, explain how you would solve two students who refuse to do their work and disrupt the class.

-Strategies to Use When Answering a Constructed Response
+Strategies to Use When Answering a Constructed Response Question

 The first point to remember when approaching any kind of test is obviously to know what is going to be covered on the test.
 Find out the specific objectives in order that you study appropriate material.
-When taking an exam with Constructed Response Questions, you are not going to be able to choose the correct answer as in multiple choice questions, but will be expected to generate correct information from your repertoire of knowledge on the subject.
-It is important to use the appropriate vocabulary on CRQ answers; a quality study guide, such as the one in 240Turoring, can ensure that individuals are up-to-date with the appropriate terminology.
+When taking an exam with Constructed Response Questions, you are not going to be able to choose the correct answer as in multiple-choice questions, but will be expected to generate correct information from your repertoire of knowledge on the subject.
+It is important to use the appropriate vocabulary on CRQ answers; a quality study guide, such as the one at 240Tutoring, can ensure that individuals are up-to-date with the appropriate terminology.
 This might include new or unfamiliar vocabulary that is included in many good study guides.
 It is also essential to properly pace yourself during the exam in order to allow an adequate amount of time to construct a quality CRQ response; 240Tutoring study guides break down the structure of each exam and help students understand the best pacing techniques.

 There are several important questions to ask yourself as you are re-reading the CRQ: